eminence/deduprs/README.md

 When looking for files to deduplicate, they must exist in at least 2 of the roots.
 They need not exist in every root.

-Given a set of files with the same name, the set is first partitioned based on sameness.
+Given a set of files with the same name, the set is first partitioned based on content sameness.
 As an example, if you had 5 files total, and files 1 and 2 were the same, and files 3 and 4 where the same, and file 5 was different from everything else, then files 1 and 2 would be hardlinked and files 3 and 4 would be hardlinked.

 As an optimiation, files with different mtimes and file sizes are never considered the same.
 If they are, then the files are then hashed with with [xxHash](https://github.com/Cyan4973/xxHash).